aws-samples/emr-studio-samples/cluster_templates/cluster-templates-for-selfservice/README.md

 Follow these instructions to deploy the sample macro in your AWS cloudformation environment.

-Deploy the "emr-transform-lambda.yaml" template in cloudformation.
-The stack will deploy an IAM Role, an AWS Lambda function and initializes the "emr-size-macro" in AWS Cloudformation.
+Deploy the "emr-transform-lambda.yaml" template in  AWS CloudFormation.
+The stack will deploy an IAM Role, an AWS Lambda function and initializes the "emr-capacity-macro" in your AWS Cloudformation environment.

 ```
 aws cloudformation create-stack \